amisr/marppy/README.rst

 Note: apexpy must already be installed for this to work.

-See :ref:`Installation` for more details.
+See `Installation <https://marppy.readthedocs.io/en/latest/installation.html>`_ for more details.

 Usage